anderson15/integrated_gradients/README.md

 # Integrated Gradients
 This repository provides code for computing integrated gradients, a method for explaining the output of machine learning models ([Sundararajan, Taly, & Yan, 2017](https://arxiv.org/abs/1703.01365)).
+The benefit of the integrated gradients method is that it allows users to investigate why a model produces different outputs for two specific input examples.
+Other local explanation methods typically compare the example of interest with some fixed baseline.

-The unique feature of this code is that it allows computing integrated "gradients" for non-differentiable functions, e.g., XGBoost models.
-The method only requires function evaluations; there is no need to supply a gradient.
+The unique feature of the code in this repository is that it allows computing integrated "gradients" for non-differentiable functions, e.g., XGBoost models.
+The method only requires function evaluations.
+There is no need to supply a gradient.
 I call this the **discrete integrated gradient** method.
 In addition, this repository provides code for standard integrated gradients, i.e., for differentiable functions such as neural networks.
 Other options for the standard method include: [ankurtaly](https://github.com/ankurtaly/Integrated-Gradients) and [TensorFlow core](https://www.tensorflow.org/tutorials/interpretability/integrated_gradients).

 If you publish work using this code, please cite this [article in Neural Computing and Applications](https://doi.org/10.1007/s00521-023-08597-8).
 If you don't have access to that journal, please see this [open-access, view-only version]( https://rdcu.be/dbo4S).
 The citation in BibTeX and RIS formats is provided at the bottom of this page.